 If people don't let go of outdated metrics, they're going to miss out on connecting consumers with their brand, because we're not solving seamless cross-device measurement anytime soon.
 It's definitely more difficult for people who have been traditional performance marketers, who have built their entire careers on ROI, because the notion of brand performance and growth has changed.

 At iCrossing, we have this saying: In the old world of marketing, there was "above the line" and "below the line," which was really a nice way of saying "unaccountable and pretty" and "accountable and gritty."
 The two rarely met.
 These different parts of the purchase funnel have traditionally been handled through different channels, often by separate agencies.

-But digital marketing performance has changed and specific tactics for performance no longer bind us.
-We have to think about performance from an omnichannel perspective; everything is performance marketing.
+But brand performance has changed and specific tactics for performance no longer bind us.
+We have to think about performance from an omni-channel perspective; everything is performance marketing.